Join us to stand in defense of freedom.

 In response to this unprecedented refugee crisis, our non-for-profit Leadership Center is collecting funds to support a Ukrainian refugee camp located in Kisvárda, Hungary.

 The Pataki Center has been providing displaced Ukrainian families with essential aid since our first mission in March 2022, which Pataki announced with Oleksii Holubov, Consul General of Ukraine in New York.
-With funds collected through the Ukrainian Relief fund, the Center has led 3 major mission trips to Ukraine, delivering over 150 tons of essential food, housing, hygiene, and medical supplies thus far.
+With funds collected through the Ukrainian Relief fund, the Center has led 5 major mission trips to Ukraine, delivering over 150 tons of essential food, housing, hygiene, and medical supplies thus far.
+Our latest trip in November 2022, brought 15 industrial heaters & generators that will provide heat for over 100,000 Ukrainian refugees.

 100% of the contributions to the Pataki Center Ukrainian Relief Fund are collected into a single fund that is managed locally.